-Charts
+Charts Wizard

-A chart can be displayed in a report to give a visual interpretation of the data.
-To insert a chart select a cell and then click the Insert Chart button ().
+To insert a chart select a cell and then click the Insert Chart button (^{III}).
 The Chart Wizard will appear.
-The Chart Wizard has three tabs; Appearance, Data and Labels.
+The Chart Wizard has three tabs: Appearance, Data and Labels.

-Note: Charts should only be placed into a Group Footer or Report Footer section.
+NOTE.
+Charts should only be placed into a Group Header, Group Footer, Report Header or Report Footer sections.